 - The Atoner: Preemptively.
 The Eighth Doctor wants to be in pain as he transforms into the War Doctor, aware of what he's going to do as that incarnation.

-- Back for the Dead: Paul McGann shows up as the Eighth Doctor... only to regenerate into John Hurt's Doctor six minutes later.
+- Back for the Dead: Paul McGann's shown up as the Eighth Doctor... only to regenerate into John Hurt's Doctor six minutes later.
 Which is how this Doctor was born in the first place.

-- The minisode begins like a typical Doctor Who romp, with the Doctor arriving to save the crashing ship and finding himself impressed by Cass' bravery in teleporting the rest of her crew away, with Cass mentioning she only joined the gunship crew because she wanted to see the universe... then Cass sees the TARDIS, identifies the Doctor as a Time Lord, and her mood sours considerably.
+- The mini-episode begins like a typical Doctor Who romp, with the Doctor arriving to save the crashing ship and finding himself impressed by Cass's bravery in teleporting the rest of her crew away, with Cass mentioning that she only joined the spaceship crew because she wanted to see the universe.
+The Doctor is clearly thinking that he can show her the universe in a way she never dreamed... then Cass sees the TARDIS, identifies the Doctor as a Time Lord, and her mood instantly sours.

 - Book Ends:

-- Much like in the TV movie, where Sylvester McCoy briefly reprises his role as Seven only to regenerate into Paul's incarnation, Paul himself has a brief appearance in this special prior to his regeneration into John Hurt's version.
+- Much like in the TV movie, where Sylvester McCoy briefly reprises his role as Seven only to regenerate into Eight, Paul McGann himself has a brief appearance in this special prior to his regeneration into War.

 - The Seventh Doctor regenerated into the Eighth several hours after his supposed "death".
 Here, the Eighth Doctor dies in a spaceship crash and is briefly resurrected long enough to allow him to regenerate into the War Doctor.